Carlson vows he ‘will not be silenced’ as Fox News issues cease-and-desist letter

 Fox has denied the claims and maintains that Carlson’s firing was not linked to the Dominion settlement, which came after the network was sued for pushing lies about the 2020 presidential election.

-In his first “Tucker on Twitter” show released last week, Carlson described Ukrainian’s Jewish president Volodymyr Zelensky as “sweaty and rat-like”, in comments widely interpreted to be anti-semitic.
+In his first “Tucker on Twitter” show released last week, Carlson described Ukraine’s Jewish president Volodymyr Zelensky as “sweaty and rat-like”, in comments widely interpreted to be anti-semitic.

 The monologue also focused on conspiracies about UFOs, the assassination of John F Kennedy and Jeffrey Epstein’s death.